arifn/arifn.github.io/README.md

 #### Local setup using Docker (Recommended on Windows)

-You need to take the following steps to get `al-folio` up and running in your local machine:
+You need to take the following steps to get `arifn.github.io` up and running in your local machine:

 - First, install [docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/).
 - Then, clone this repository to your machine: